-IR35 Planning and Preparation Workshop: A Practical Guide for EmployersBirmingham, Venue TBC
+IR35 Planning and Preparation Workshop: An Intensive Practical Training DayBirmingham, City Centre Venue TBC

 Changes to IR35 legislation, extending to the private sector will take place with effect from April 2020.
 Understanding the complex IR35 legislation may have punitive consequences if HMRC do not agree with your status assessments.

 All dates and locations:

 Organisations must prepare flexible workforce staff and get to grips with tests in order to remain compliant, either inside or outside IR35 rules.
 You may be putting your organisation at risk if you do not clarify your status and avoid last-minute panic.